Skip to content

 Year Joined: 2011

-Laura Reed, Ph.D. is an Associate Professor of Biology at The University of Alabama.
+Laura Reed, Ph.D. is a Professor of Biology at The University of Alabama.
 Research in the Reed Lab focuses on understanding how evolutionary, genetic, and environmental factors interact to shape complex metabolic traits, including diseases like obesity and type-2 diabetes.
 Laura took over as the GEP’s Program Director in 2017.
 Within the GEP, Laura is also the Project Leader of the Pathways Project, Chair of the Steering Committee, oversees the Virtual TAs, the Staff, and all financial aspects of the partnership.

 Assessment